-- Alopecia universalis - This condition is the most advanced form of alopecia areata and results in the total loss of hair on the scalp and body.
+- Alopecia universalis: This condition is the most advanced form of alopecia areata.
+It results in the total loss of hair on the scalp and body.

 Traction alopecia results from damaged hair follicles due to constant tension or pulling over a long period of time.
 Repeatedly wearing tight hair styles, such as ponytails, buns or braids, can cause traction alopecia.
 This condition typically occurs near the temples or along the hairline.
 African-American women often experience this type of hair loss at their edges, which is the hairline area that goes from ear to ear and frames the face.

 - Chignon alopecia: This is a form of localized traction alopecia that results in hair loss at the crown of the head.
 Wearing hair in a tight bun over an extended period of time can cause chignon alopecia because of the way the style constantly pulls on the hair.

 Cicatricial alopecia, also called scarring alopecia, refers to a group of rare disorders that destroy hair follicles and replace them with scar tissue.
 Most forms of the condition first appear as small patches of hair loss that may expand over time.
 Many African-American women suffer from this condition.
 While these disorders affect a small number of the population, they can result in permanent hair loss.

 - Central centrifugal cicatricial alopecia (CCCA) - CCCA primarily occurs at the crown.
 The hair loss is usually gradual and radiates outward in a circular pattern.
 It’s linked to harsh styling practices such as chemical relaxers and excessive pulling on the hair from tight braids and weaves.
 However, research now suggests that CCCA may also be due to a genetic predisposition.
 This form of scarring alopecia is most common in African-American women, though it can present in men and women of all ethnicities.